-We are using a OneWater approach that knits together actors (community, municipal, watershed, and national) to achieve water security goals.
-OneWater creates an integrated vision and drives collective action in the Karnali River Basin by mapping assets, risks, and attitudes; convening stakeholders to align interests; co-designing and co-implementing plans and interventions; and rigorously monitoring, learning, and adapting for impact and sustainability.
+This activity uses a OneWater approach that unites stakeholders (i.e., community, municipal, national, and watershed) to achieve water security goals.
+OneWater creates an integrated vision and drives collective action in the Karnali River Basin by mapping assets, risks, and attitudes; convening stakeholders to align interests; co-designing and co-implementing plans and interventions; and rigorously monitoring, learning, and adapting programming for impact and sustainability.

 - Strengthen water management systems for safe and sustainable water services, including climate-resilient water safety plans.